T40O0/ADXL355_SPI_M5_SD_FIR/README.md

 Mounting the ADXL355 into a 3D-printed frame.
 <img src="images/set.JPG" width="500">

-3. Write Code
+3. Write
 The code can be uploaded to your board using the Arduino IDE.
 Before uploading, copy the [FIR filter file](into_library/) into your library folder.

 ## Note
  - RTC setting required; measurement will only start if RTC year is set between 2024 and 2025.
 Modify line 135 if necessary.
    `while((dt.date.year < 2024) || (dt.date.year > 2025)) {`
  - Data output from the ADXL355 at 500 Hz is decimated to 100 Hz.
 The supplied FIR filter is a 50 Hz high-cut filter for 500 Hz.
 If you want to change the frequency, create a new FIR filter file.